-No, the photo ID and sound ID features within Merlin Bird ID are only available for Android and iOS smartphones and tablets.
+No, Sound ID is only available for Android and iOS smartphones and tablets.
 You can identify birds by answering a few easy questions on the web at https://merlinweb.allaboutbirds.org/

 Manage Your Recordings

-Do recordings automatically get shared with Macaulay Library?
+Where are my recordings saved?
 Can I share my recordings with eBird and the Macaulay Library?

-Recordings are not transmitted automatically from your device.
-If you like, you can share recordings made with Sound ID with eBird and the Macaulay Library by exporting them and adding them to your eBird checklist manually.
+Recordings are saved only on your device and are not transmitted automatically to us.
+You can share recordings made with Sound ID with eBird and the Macaulay Library by exporting them and adding them to your eBird checklist manually.
 To find out how, see our media Upload best practices.
-In the future you will be able to submit your recordings straight from your phone.

 Where on my device are recordings stored?